anmol098/waka-readme-stats/README.md

           WAKATIME_API_KEY: ${{ secrets.WAKATIME_API_KEY }}
           GH_TOKEN: ${{ secrets.GH_TOKEN }}
 ```
+- Now you can commit and wait for run automatically, but you can also trigger to run it to see the result now.
+Just go to the `Actions` in your repo and select your `Profile Readme Development Stats` workflow and click in `Run workflow`.
+Now wait for a minute or two and you will see your changes.

 ## Extras

 1. If you want to add the other info to your stats, you can add multiple `FLAGS` in your workflow file by default all flags are enabled